leopold2/Collatz/README.md

 each number you get.
 The Collatz Conjecture states no matter which number you pick this process will reach 1 eventually, meaning that there are no sequences that go to infinity.
 As the name suggests, this is only a conjecture therefore hasn't been proven yet.

   The code just puts out the integers in a given range.
 It then applies the process to every one of them and displays the results simultaneously.

+  You can adjust the range of values by playing with row and col variables.